-Top Gun regular Mike Grady is again competing this year with his well tried, B-17G in the Unlimited class.
-David Payne will again be the bomber pilot.
-Mike’s B-17G model is 1/9th and is finished in the B-17G “Nine –O-Nine” colors flown by the 323 Squadron, 91st Bomb Group and completed 140 missions without a single abort or loss of a crewman.
+For the 2019 competition season, we are starting off our Road to Top Gun presentation with an impressive WW II bomber.
+Top Gun regular Mike Grady is again competing this year with his well-proven, B-17G Flying Fortress.
+Mike will be competing in the Unlimited class and David Payne will again be his pilot.
+Mike’s B-17G is 1/9-scale and is finished in the B-17G “Nine–O-Nine” colors flown by the 323 Squadron, 91st Bomb Group and completed 140 missions without a single abort or loss of a crewman.

 The model is finished in silver catalyzed urethane, covered with about 250,000 Pro Mark dry transfer rivets and fasteners and painted with Model Master enamel.
 The painted finish is wet sanded and tape pulled to add weathering and rivet detail.
 Pro Mark insignias and nomenclature detail are added after the painting.

-Mike chose Spektrum radio gear and JR servos.
-A Spektrum DX-20 has recently been added along with an IGyro for flight stabilization.
+Mike is using Spektrum DX-20 radio gear and JR servos along with an iGyro for flight stabilization.